Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for Social Science Research: Discussion

-The CNN approach is clearly very capable of estimating wealth from the satellite image and there have been further developments on such models.
+The CNN approach is clearly very capable of estimating wealth from the satellite image, and there have been further developments on such models.
 The highest accuracies with a CNN have been achieved by Lee \& Braithwaite \cite{LeeB22} who, e.g., reported $R^2 = 0.90$ for Tanzania.
-We did not compare to their specific approach since our purpose was to illustrate the remarkable ability by ChatGPT, not to present the best wealth prediction.
-Also, the code for the results in \cite{LeeB22} is not available and they make some hard to replicate adjustments to the data, which make it difficult for us to reproduce their model.
-However, the CNN approach used here for comparison is well tested, which is why we chose this as benchmark.
+We did not compare to their specific approach since our purpose was to illustrate the remarkable ability of ChatGPT, not to present the best wealth prediction.
+Also, the code for the results in \cite{LeeB22} is not available, and they make some hard-to-replicate adjustments to the data, which makes it difficult for us to reproduce their model.
+However, the CNN approach used here for comparison is well tested, which is why we chose this as a benchmark.